-7.1 The central justifications for the Council's promotion of the Order are to be found in the Strategic Planning Framework, consisting of the National Planning Policy Framework ('the NPPF') (Document 8) and the Core Strategy ('the Local Plan') (Document 9) that was adopted by the Council in December 2015.
+7.1 The central justifications for the Council's promotion of the Order are to be found in the Strategic Planning Framework, consisting of the National Planning Policy Framework 2018 ('the NPPF') (Document 8) and Borough of Pendle Local Plan 1: the Core Strategy 2011-2030 (Document 9) that was adopted by the Council in December 2015.
 The case advanced in terms of the Strategic Planning Framework is substantially supplemented with and assisted by the case advanced in terms of securing economic development and delivering a strong platform for the delivery of sustainable economic growth across the Borough and beyond.
 This in turn is supported by the case advanced in terms of the proposed development achieving key corporate objectives for the Council aimed at delivering substantial social economic and environmental improvement for the Borough and beyond.